rome/tools/GOVERNANCE.md

 - [Paul Bouchon @bitpshr](https://github.com/bitpshr)
 - [Victor Hom @VictorHom](https://github.com/VictorHom)

-## Code review and merging
+## Code review

-- All code needs to go through Pull Requests (PR) and must pass status checks before being merged.
-If a PR is merged that breaks `master` due to the branch not being up to date, then it should either be reverted or a quick fix merged as a separate PR.
-- If a PR is against code that you have previously committed and is either small changes, bug fixes, or refactors, then you're free to merge it without any review.
-However if you don't feel confident in your changes then you can wait for approval from another core contributor.
 - If you are an owner of a particular area you are free to merge it without any review despite PR size.
 - If after a PR is merged and there are comments or suggestions after the fact, allow yourself time to address them in a follow up PR.
 If you don't think you will be able to respond in a reasonable timeframe then create an issue to track.
-- If necessary, identify potential owners for PR review and approval.
 - Ensure that PR summary is detailed listing steps you took to verify, the rationale, and relevant issues and people involved in any prior discussion.
 - Ensure that PRs contain adequate tests and code comments for a future contributor to derive intent and modify the code safely.
 - You are welcome to use the `rome` repo for your WIP branches.
 However you should prefix branches with your username. ie. `git branch sebmck/feature`.
 Branches not involved in an active PR will be regularly pruned.
 - If you are adding a new feature then ensure that it has been discussed or approved on GitHub or Discord.

+##  Merging

+- If necessary, identify potential owners for PR review and approval.
+- All code needs to go through Pull Requests (PR) and must pass status checks before being merged.
+If a PR is merged that breaks `master` due to the branch not being up to date, then it should either be reverted or a quick fix merged as a separate PR.
+- If a PR is against code that you have previously committed and is either small changes, bug fixes, or refactors, then you're free to merge it without any review.
+However if you don't feel confident in your changes then you can wait for approval from another core contributor.

 ## Moderation